Citigroup seeks to end financier Hands' U.S. lawsuit over EMI

-NEW YORK British financier Guy Hands is engaging in "legal tourism" by pursuing a U.S. lawsuit accusing Citigroup Inc (C.N) bankers of defrauding him into overpaying for music company EMI Group Ltd, and his case should be dismissed because it does not belong in the United States, the bank said on Wednesday.
+NEW YORK, Nov 27 British financier Guy Hands is engaging in "legal tourism" by pursuing a U.S. lawsuit accusing Citigroup Inc bankers of defrauding him into overpaying for music company EMI Group Ltd, and his case should be dismissed because it does not belong in the United States, the bank said on Wednesday.

 Citigroup, the third-largest U.S. bank, sought the dismissal less than six months after the 2nd U.S. Circuit Court of Appeals in Manhattan voided a November 2010 jury verdict against Hands' private equity firm Terra Firma Capital Partners over its 4 billion-pound (now US$6.5 billion) purchase of EMI.